seansfkelley/seansfkelley.github.io/_posts/2023-12-24-cornmeal-pancakes.md

 - milk

-until you have a (mostly) smooth, thick and pourable-with-just-a-little-lumpiness batter.
+until you have a (mostly) smooth, thick and pourable-with-just-a-little-lumpiness batter, about ¾ to 1 cup.
 When in doubt, err on the side of thicker: you can always add more milk.

 To make a pancake, put about ¼ cup batter into the center of the pan.
 (Use a ⅓ cup measure to pour quickly without having to scrape down the sides.)